Persuasion

 which we do not really agree to, when in fact, what we are doing

 is preparing for a rebuttal to his or her statements.
-No matter

-it's your turn to give your ideas.
+turn to give your ideas.

 What ensues is a discussion